microprediction/timemachines/README.md

 - with the further, somewhat unusual convention that variables known in advance (*a*) and
 - the full set of model hyper-parameters (*r*) are both squished down into their respective *scalar* arguments.

-The last convention is made pragmatic (we hope) by some space-filling curve conventions.
-Furthermore we have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.
+We have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.
+The last convention has advantages and disadvantages.
+It is made pragmatic (we hope) by some space-filling curve conventions.

 ### Want to discuss time series modeling standardization?